 Text Analysis is primarily intended for textual content.
 Nevertheless, the data category can also be used in multi-media contexts.
 Example: objects on an image could be annotated with DBpedia IRIs.

 When serializing the Text Analysis data category markup in HTML, one way to serialize the markup is RDFa Lite or Microdata.
 This serialization is due to the existing search and crawling infrastructure that is able to consume these formats.
-For other usage scenarios, e.g. add text annotation to feed into a subsequent terminology process, using ITS Text Analysis data category markup natively is preferred.
+For other usage scenarios ( e.g., adding text annotation to feed into a subsequent terminology process), using native ITS Text Analysis data category markup is preferred.
 In this way, the markup easily can be stripped out again later.

 Example 58: Local mixed usage of taClassRefPointer, and taIdentRefPointer, in HTML+RDFa Lite.